 Great news!
 The offer you put in on your dream house has been accepted.
-You’ll get the expansive entrance way and state of the art kitchen you always wanted.
+You’ll get the expansive entrance way and state-of-the-art kitchen you always wanted.
 There’s just one problem, the hot tub.

-Whether you’re planning to fire up the new spa to celebrate therapeutic bliss or clear out a space for a pool table there is a little work to do to ensure the next phase for your spa is safe.
+Whether you’re planning to fire up the new spa to celebrate therapeutic bliss or clear out a space for a pool table, there is a little work to do to ensure the next phase of your spa is safe.

 To make sure your “new to you” spa is in good working order it is worthwhile asking an expert to review the structural and electrical integrity of the hot tub as well as the space around it.
 Hot steam, motors and electrical components can cause wear and tear on the spa as well as the space around it.

 Familiarize yourself with your user manual as well as the Federal code and consult an experienced electrician to make sure the previous owner’s installation was (and still is) safe.

 The complex electrical and mechanical systems can be tricky to manage and because of their design, spas must be removed in one piece.
 For more information about removing a spa from your home contact us.

-Sparkle and shine
+Sparkle and Shine

 Unless you have intimate knowledge of the previous owner’s hot tub maintenance schedule, it is a good idea to drain your spa and start from scratch.
 Begin with a Flush Treatment to clear and clean the internal plumbing and use Shell and Filter Cleaners to tidy the spa’s surface filter.

 Also be sure to consult an expert to learn proper testing, balancing and sanitizing so you can keep water quality in check.

 Your spa is a place for you and your family to relax and unwind.
 Adding personal touches and amenities can quickly turn the spa area into a tranquil get away.
 A quality spa cover keeps the hot tub warm and free from debris and adding a privacy wall or gazebo can turn your spa area into a quite, secluded retreat.